el-nopal/randomQuoteGenerator/README.md

-Treehouse FSJS Techdegree:
+====== Treehouse FSJS Techdegree Project 1 - A Random Quote Generator ======

-project 1 - A Random Quote Generator
+An app that displays random famous quotes each time a button is clicked.
+Utilizing basic JavaScript syntax, variables, loops, conditionals and object literals to complete the project.